top of page

 Our Turn:

 I’ve wrestled with that same perfection panic.
-I remember spending hours reworking a presentation slide — shifting bullet points, swapping fonts, obsessing over whether the shade of blue looked “professional enough.”
-Underneath it all?
-Fear.
-Fear of being judged, of not being good enough.
+I remember spending hours reworking a presentation slide — shifting bullet points, swapping fonts, obsessing over whether the shade of blue looked ‘professional enough.’

 Finally, I pulled out my Warrior mindset: Progress Not Perfection.
-I hit send, even though it wasn’t “perfect.”
+I hit send — even though it wasn’t “perfect.”

 And you know what?
 The world didn’t end.
-The talk went fine, people found value in it, and I walked away reminded that forward motion beats anxious paralysis every time.
+The talk went fine.
+People found value in it.
+And I walked away reminded that forward motion beats anxious paralysis every time.

 🎯 Trade the endless loop of “not good enough” for one solid step forward.